Pulling Out of a House Sale: The Factors to Consider

 To conclude

 If you are thinking about pulling out of a house sale, you need to consider how far along the process you are.
-The further along you are, the more likely it is that you will still have to pay conveyancing fees or other costs that have been incurred thus far; you may even risk being served with a notice of completion.
+The further along you are, the more likely it is that you will still have to pay conveyancing fees or other costs incurred to date; you may even risk being served with a notice of completion.